etingof/snmpsim/README.txt

   max - the maximum value ever stored and returned by this module.
         Default is 2**32 or 2**64 (Counter64 type).
   initial - initial value.
+Default is min. atime - if non-zero, uses current time for value generation, not Simulator
+          uptime.
-Default is min. wrap - if zero, generated value will freeze when reaching 'max'.
+  wrap - if zero, generated value will freeze when reaching 'max'.
 Otherwise
-         generated value is reset to 'min'. function - defines elapsed-time-to-generated-value relationship.
+         generated value is reset to max's complement. function - defines elapsed-time-to-generated-value relationship.
 Can be any of reasonably suitable mathematical function from the math module such as sin, log, pow etc. The only requirement